Search results

 So right now the user can use our app plugin provided method in the below way:

-The "object.ini" files
+The "declarations.d.ts" files

-The "object.ini" file
+The "completions.json" file

 App plugins controls